simondelamarre/bigepathscript/README.md

 Once puppeteer receive a demand from path this lib will be executed then retrieve you any kind of e-commerce website as product SchemaOrg augmented format.

-## fonctionnalities
+## Fonctionnalities

 - Scroll events
-  - scrollToTarget
+  - scrollToTarget // prevent lazyloading images processor
-  - scrollToBottom
+  - scrollToBottom // enable scroll to bottom websites to get complete items list on a page
-  - animateScroll
+  - animateScroll // delayed and natural scroll event to prevent lazyloading and a part of bot detection

 - Parsers
   - prices // surch and retrieves prices detected in any text string value